 I Have A Plan For Me

 Everyone helped me cope the same way: just wait until you write a column about this.
 But that's not really how these columns work.
 I have to live the story before I can write it.
 So the days that followed were an intense, cloudy, weird manifestation of a lesson I had no choice but to live to learn.
-And like always, as I press my hands to the keys, it all feels worth it — beautiful, light, and maybe even laughable.
+And like always, as I press my hands to the keys, it all feels worth it: beautiful, light, and maybe even laughable.

 Last Sunday was Easter.
 My first one away from my family, away from California.
-I did have family, a version of it.
+Well, I did have family, a version of it.
 My little sister was in town.
-But it was still strange, the unfortunate side of growing up being that you have to get back home rather than simply be there.
+But it was still strange, the unfortunate side of growing up being that you have to get back home, rather than simply be there.

 I was raised Catholic.
 Catholic school.
-Baptism, communion, stopped before confirmation for no real reason beyond the business of life at the time.
-My family is Sunday Catholics at best; the church really only appears for the highlight reel of Easter and Christmas.
-Every year that goes by, I feel like I'm singing an old song and desperately forging the lyrics when I recite the prayers.
-But it still felt safe, sharing in a community of people who deeply believe in love, forgiveness, and togetherness.
+Baptism, communion, stopped before confirmation for no real reason beyond the busyness of life at the time.
+Nowadays, the church feels like the highlight reel of Easter and Christmas.
+Sometimes, I feel like I'm singing an old song I want to believe I know every word to, desperately forging the lyrics when I recite the prayers.

 Then a sword sliced through it.